mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the documentation updates for [!DNL Journey Optimizer].

+## October 2022 {#october-2022}

+* Information related to opt-out management and consent policies have been reorganized into a new section.
+[Read more](../privacy/opt-out.md)

 ## September 2022 {#september-2022}

 * All new features and improvements coming with [!DNL Journey Optimizer] September '22 release have been detailed in the documentation.
 [Read more](release-notes.md)